Caesarea in Mauretania: Romanization and Christianity center

 Considered to be one of the more loyal of Roman provincial capitals, Caesarea grew under Roman rule in the 1st and 2nd century AD, soon reaching a population of over 30,000 inhabitants.
 In 44 AD, during the reign of Emperor Claudius it became the capital of the imperial province of Mauretania Caesarensis.
 Later, the emperor made it a colonia, “Colonia Claudia Caesarea”.
-As with many other cities throughout the empire, he and his successors further Romanised the area, building monuments, enlarging the bath houses, adding an amphitheatre, and improving the aqueducts.
+As with many other cities throughout the empire, he and his successors further Romanized the area, building monuments, enlarging the bath houses, adding an amphitheatre, and improving the aqueducts.
 Later, under the Severan dynasty, a new forum was added.
 The city was sacked by Berber tribes during a revolt in 371/372 AD, but recovered.
 In later centuries, the Roman population expanded, as did the Berber population, resulting in a mixed Berber and Roman population.
 The city was mostly Romanized under Septimius Severus and it grew to be a very rich city with nearly 100,000 inhabitants, according to historian Gsell.
 In about 165 AD, it was the birthplace to the future Roman Emperor Macrinus.

 It became a target of the Vandals, who arrived in Africa in 429 by which time much of Mauretania Caesariensis had become became virtually independent.
 Christianity had spread rapidly there in the 4th and 5th centuries.
 One of the 80 cities in the Maghreb was populated by Roman colonists from Italy.
 It remained an extremely loyalist force for the Roman Empire.
 The Roman Empire largely relied on its North African dominion for essential grain supply.
 The Vandal army and fleet burnt the town and turned many of its old magnificent Roman era buildings into Vandal citadels.
-Although this devastation was significant, the Vandal era saw restoration of much of the damage, an expansion in population, and the creation of a vibrant Romanised Germanic community.
-The area and remained in Vandal hands until 533 AD, when the city was captured by the Byzantine Emperor Justinian I. The new rulers used the Greek language (along with Latin), but the Neo-Latin local dialect remained in use by the inhabitants.
+Although this devastation was significant, the Vandal era saw restoration of much of the damage, an expansion in population, and the creation of a vibrant Romanized Germanic community.
+The area remained in Vandal hands until 533 AD, when the city was captured by the Byzantine Emperor Justinian I. The new rulers used the Greek language (along with Latin), but the Neo-Latin local dialect remained in use by the inhabitants.
 The city declined.
 The Roman and the semi-Romanised Vandal population held a stratified position over the growing numbers of Berbers it allowed to settle in return for cheap labor.
 This reduced the economic status of small freeholders and urban dwellers, especially what remained of the Vandal population, who comprised most of the local military forces.
 Furthermore, the increasing use of Berber workers ground down the Roman population of free peasants.

 By the 8th century, the city and surrounding area had neither a strong urban middle class of free citizens, nor a rural population of freehold farmers, nor a crack military aristocracy of Vandal warriors and their retinue.